kreuzwerker/terraform-provider-docker/website/docs/r/plugin.html.markdown

 The following arguments are supported:

 * `plugin_reference` - (Required, string, Forces new resource) The plugin reference.
 The registry path and image tag should not be omitted.
 See [plugin_references, alias](#plugin-references-alias-1) below for details.
 * `alias` - (Optional, string, Forces new resource) The alias of the Docker plugin.
-The image tag should not be omitted.
-See [plugin_references, alias](#plugin-references-alias-1) below for details.
+If the tag is omitted, `:latest` is complemented to the attribute value.
 * `enabled` - (Optional, boolean) If true, the plugin is enabled.
 The default value is `true`.
 * `grant_all_permissions` - (Optional, boolean) If true, grant all permissions necessary to run the plugin.
 This attribute conflicts with `grant_permissions`.
 * `grant_permissions` - (Optional, block) grant permissions necessary to run the plugin.
 This attribute conflicts with `grant_all_permissions`.
 See [grant_permissions](#grant-permissions-1) below for details.